bitsgalore/bitsgalore.github.io/_posts/2022-11-20-how-to-preserve-your-personal-twitter-archive.md

 [^3]: Archive parser's README states that it also produces lists of followers and followings, but I couldn't find this in its output.
 This is not really a problem, as this is already covered by the FediFinder output.

 [^4]: More details can be found [here](https://help.twitter.com/en/managing-your-account/accessing-your-twitter-data), although some of the info looks slightly out of date.

+[^5]: Among other things, it also fixes some issues with Direct Messages, which by default don't include user handles.